LadyGrant/Kerbel/ITS/NMDS.md

 Residual                             206   85.353 0.69603
 Total                                281  122.628 1.00000
 ```
-Bwlow, we changed some variable colors to view some patterns better.
+Below, we changed some variable colors to view some patterns better.
+These are all the same NMDS!! just colored by different patterns.

 ```
 # Colored by depth